awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Modify.md

 You can modify an existing cluster using the AWS CLI `modify-cache-cluster` operation\.
 To modify a cluster's configuration value, specify the cluster's ID, the parameter to change and the parameter's new value\.
 The following example changes the maintenance window for a cluster named `my-cluster` and applies the change immediately\.

 **Important**
 You can upgrade to newer engine versions\.
+If you upgrade major engine versions, for example from 5\.0\.6 to 6\.x, you need to select a parameter group family that is compatible with the new engine version\.
 For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
-However, you can't downgrade to older engine versions except by deleting the existing cluster or replication group and creating it again\.
+However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

 For Linux, macOS, or Unix: